poormanme/smallAnimalMRgHIFU/README.md

     --V1: open the "runMRHIFU.m" file and use this function call.
     --V2: run the "runControlSoftware.m" directly.
 Be sure to specify GUI usage, recon options, and data saving
+    --GUI: The gui automatically loads with "default" suggested values for thermal targets and PID gain parameters.
+These can be freely modified by the user.

 Usage notes: